n8n-io/n8n-docs/docs/hosting/scaling/memory-errors.md

 Splitting the workflow might seem counter-intuitive at first as it usually requires adding at least two additional nodes: the [Loop Over Items](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/) node to split up the items into smaller batches and the [Execute Workflow](/integrations/builtin/core-nodes/n8n-nodes-base.executeworkflow/) node to start the sub-workflow.

-However, as long as your sub-workflow does the heavy lifting for each batch and then returns only a very small result set to the main workflow, the memory consumption is significantly reduced.
+However, as long as your sub-workflow does the heavy lifting for each batch and then returns only a small result set to the main workflow, the memory consumption is reduced.
 This is because the sub-workflow only holds the data for the current batch in memory, after which the memory is freed again.

 ### Increase old memory